Online Differentially Private Synthetic Data Generation: Introduction

 \subsection{Main results}

 We consider the problem of generating DP-synthetic data under the continual release model beyond the Boolean data setting considered in \cite{dwork2010differential,chan2011private}.
-The data stream comes from the hypercube $[0,1]^d$ with the $\ell_{\infty}$-norm, and our goal is to efficiently generate private synthetic data in an online fashion while maintaining a near-optimal utility bound under the Wasserstein distance.
-Our main result is given in the next theorem. \begin{theorem}[Online differentially private synthetic data] There exists an $\e$-differentially private algorithm such that, for any data stream $x_1,\dots,x_t,\dots \in [0,1]^d$, at any time $t$, transforms the first $t$ points $\cX_t=\{x_1,\dots,x_t\}$ into $t$ points $\cY_t\subset [0,1]^d$, with the following accuracy bound:
+The data stream comes from the hypercube $[0,1]^d$ equipped with the $\ell_{\infty}$-norm, and our goal is to efficiently generate private synthetic data in an online fashion while maintaining a near-optimal utility bound under the Wasserstein distance.
+Our main result is given in the next theorem.